vistalab-technion/cs236781/_assignments/00-getting-started.md

    # Rest is the same
    ```

+   On Windows, download the installer and follow the instructions on the conda
+   website.
+See also the Windows-specific notes below before you proceed.

 2. Use conda to create a virtual environment for the assignment.
    From the assignment's root directory, run